-Copeland scroll compressors are manufactured according to the latest relevant European, UK and US safety standards.
+Copeland scroll compressors are manufactured according to the latest relevant US and European safety standards.
 Particular emphasis has been placed on the user's safety.

-YBK1E compressors are intended for installation in systems in accordance with the following directives and regulations:

-Machinery Directive MD 2006/42/EC Supply of Machinery (Safety) Regulation 2016 Pressure Equipment Directive PED 2014/68/EU Pressure Equipment (Safety) Regulation 2008 Low Voltage Directive LVD 2014/35/EU Electrical Equipment (Safety) Regulation 2016

-They may be put to service only if they have been installed in systems according to instructions and conform to the corresponding provisions of the applicable legislation.
+YBK1G compressors are intended for installation in systems in accordance with the European Machinery Directive MD 2006/42/EC, the Pressure Equipment Directive PED 2014/68/EU and the Low Voltage Directive LVD 2014/35/EU.
+They may be put to service only if they have been installed in systems according to instructions and conform to the corresponding provisions of legislation.